 3. Blenheim Palace

-Blenheim Palace is the largest stately home in England and is a UNESCO World Heritage Site.
+Blenheim Palace is the largest stately home in England and is a UNESCO World Heritage Site in Oxfordshire.

 The palace has a rich history; it is the only non-royal country house that has the word ‘palace’ along with it.
 Blenheim Palace was the reward to John Churchill for his military expertise against the battles with French.